 Moss Adams' Fresno offices are home to audit, tax, and consulting professionals serving clients in the agriculture, construction, manufacturing, health care, and not-for-profit industries.
 The Fresno offices also have specialty practices in valuation, litigation support, estate planning, employee benefit plans, and other value-added services.

 Key Coleman, CPA, CFA, CPCU, ARe is Executive Director and Founder of Litigation Economic & Forensic Consulting Group LLC.
 While his firm is located in Greater Philadelphia, his practice is nationwide.
 Mr. Coleman focuses his consulting practice on damages analysis in the context of commercial disputes, contract audits and investigations.
 Mr. Coleman has a specialty in the Insurance and Reinsurance Industry, having worked in or around the industry for over 30 years.
 Prior to starting his own firm, he spent the bulk of his career in Chicago where he was a partner at a Big Four accounting firm and subsequently held high level positions at other nationally recognized accounting and consulting firms.
 Prior to his consulting career, he spent more than eight years in the insurance and reinsurance industry.
 His major investigative work includes having spent 4 years on the then-largest insurance investigation in history.
 He is one of the few experts nationwide who holds both the CPA and the CPCU designations; he has significant depth in reinsurance, as well, enabling him to gain the 'big picture' when dealing with insurance and reinsurance issues.
-He performs inspections of MGAs, TPAs, ceding companies, and insureds.
+He has performed inspections of MGAs, TPAs, ceding companies, and insureds.
 An abbreviated list of his investigative and insurance specialties include:

 Accounting, Forenisic Accounting and Investigations